skip to content

 01:11:30 - Dev Agrawal

 Yeah.
-Actions and optimistic updates go together where any optimistic update.
-It would be kept alive until the action completes and then it automatically gets rolled back.
+Actions and optimistic updates go together, where any optimistic update would be kept alive until the action completes, and then it automatically gets rolled back.
 There's also a lot of features in here that Ryan calls entanglement.
-I'm hoping to find a better word to an easier word to describe it, but the idea of entanglement is that if you trigger one action and then you trigger another action and both of those actions affect the same part of the page, the same part of the ui, they're going to get entangled together, which means they're both going to wait each other for resolving and they're going to basically resolve together.
-Similarly, how transitions in react get merged.
-Actions in solid 2.0 can get merged with each other, but only if they affect the same part of the UI so that you don't see intermediate states flicker in.
+I'm hoping to find a better word, or an easier word, to describe it.
+But the idea of entanglement is that if you trigger one action and then you trigger another action, and both of those actions affect the same part of the page, the same part of the UI, they're going to get entangled together, which means they're both going to wait for each other to resolve and they're going to basically resolve together.
+Similarly to how transitions in React get merged, actions in Solid 2.0 can get merged with each other, but only if they affect the same part of the UI so that you don't see intermediate states flicker in.

 01:12:51 - Anthony Campolo